Fayum (fossil deposit): Age position

 Direct dating of the marine and fluviatile-lacustrine fossil-bearing sedimentary rocks of the Fayum is not yet possible.
 However, the radiometric investigations of the 1990s were linked to measurements of palaeomagnetism.
 The sequences analyzed concerned the upper section of the Qasr-el-Sagha Formation (Dir Abu Lifa Member) and the entire Gebel-Qatrani Formation.
 Within the depositional sequence, a multiple change in the polarity of the Earth's magnetic field could be detected, which the authors linked to the magnetostratigraphic Chron 16to Chron 12 sections.
 The sections corresponded to an age classification (at the time) of around 37 to 33 million years.
-As a result of the work, it could therefore be assumed that the Fayum series of deposits belonged almost entirely to the Eocene, with only the uppermost section of the Gebel-Qatrani Formation falling within the transition to the Lower Oligocene.
-Later analyses recorded a far more extensive sediment sequence starting in the basal areas of the Qasr-el-Sagha Formation and also carried out a comparison with other sites in the immediate and wider surroundings.
+As a result of the work, it could, therefore, be assumed that the Fayum series of deposits belonged almost entirely to the Eocene, with only the uppermost section of the Gebel-Qatrani Formation falling within the transition to the Lower Oligocene.
+Later analyses recorded a far more extensive sediment sequence, starting in the basal areas of the Qasr-el-Sagha Formation, and also carried out a comparison with other sites in the immediate and wider surroundings.
 They corrected and specified the results of the first measurements.
 From the point of view of magnetostratigraphy, the depositional sequence ranges from Chron 17 (Qasr-el-Sagha Formation) to Chron 10 (Gebel-Qatrani Formation), the corresponding age data being 38 to 28.5 million years.
 The transition from the Eocene to the Oligocene is found in Chron 13, which occupies the lower part of the Gebel-Qatrani Formation.
-Accordingly, by far the largest part of the rock unit is of Oligocene origin, only the lowest 48 m was already formed in the Upper Eocene.
-The important site L-41 is located precisely in this transitional area and dates to around 34 million years old.
-The stratigraphically younger sites I and M are embedded in the Chron 11 and are therefore around 29.5 million years old.
+Accordingly, by far the largest part of the rock unit is of Oligocene origin, with only the lowest 48 m already being formed in the Upper Eocene.
+The important site, L-41, is located precisely in this transitional area and dates to around 34 million years old.
+The stratigraphically younger sites "I" and "M" are embedded in the Chron 11 and are therefore around 29.5 million years old.
 Site BQ-2, which contains some of the earliest terrestrial fossil finds and is located in the lower section of the Qasr-el-Sagha Formation, is classified as significantly older.
-It belongs to Chron 17 with an absolute age value of around 37 million years.
+It belongs to Chron 17, with an absolute age value of around 37 million years.